-Join Jim LaPier for an in-depth discussion in this video Creating blocks, part of Up and Running with AutoCAD for Mac.
+Join Jim LaPier for an in-depth discussion in this video Creating blocks, part of Learning AutoCAD for Mac.

 Oftentimes, we create shapes that we want to use over and over again, like sinks for floor plans, or hardware like nuts and bolts.
 Instead of drawing these over and over again or even trying to copy the geometry, we can create a library of objects called blocks.
 Blocks are a grouping of objects that can be recalled, inserted, and shared among drawings.
 A block is a little more advanced, however, than a simple group of geometry.
 Each instance of the block references the same base geometry.
 This gives us the benefit of both a smaller drawing, as AutoCAD only calculates the main geometry once, and then only the location of all the references of the block.